-- the statement of financial position as at June 30, 2021 - the statements of operations for the year then ended - the statements of change in net debt for the year then ended - · the statement of cash flows for the year then ended - and notes to the financial statements, including a summary of significant accounting policies
+- the statement of financial position as at June 30, 2021 - the statements of operations for the year then ended

-(Hereinafter referred to as the "financial statements").
+(Heremaner referred to as the "inancial statements").

 In our opinion, the accompanying financial statements are prepared, in all material respects, in accordance with the financial reporting provisions of Section 23.1 of the Budget Transparency and Accountability Act of the Province of British Columbia.